Airbus A340: Production and testing

 British Aerospace accepted £450 million funding from the UK government, short of the £750 million originally requested.
 Funds from the French and West German governments followed thereafter.
 Airbus also issued subcontracts to companies in Austria, Australia, Canada, China, Greece, Italy, India, Japan, South Korea, Portugal, the United States, and Yugoslavia.
 The A330 and A340 programmes were jointly launched on 5 June 1987, just prior to the Paris Air Show.
 The program cost was $3.5 billion with the A330, in 2001 dollars.
 The order book then stood at 130 aircraft from 10 customers, apart from the above-mentioned Lufthansa and International Lease Finance Corporation (ILFC).
 Eighty-nine of the total orders were A340 models.
 At McDonnell Douglas, ongoing tests of the MD-11 revealed a significant shortfall in the aircraft's performance.
 An important carrier, Singapore Airlines (SIA), required a fully laden aircraft that could fly from Singapore to Paris, against strong headwinds during mid-winter in the northern hemisphere.
 The MD-11, according to test results, would experience fuel starvation over the Balkans.
 Due to the less-than-expected performance figures, SIA cancelled its 20-aircraft MD-11 order on 2 August 1991, and ordered 20 A340-300s instead.
-A total of 200 MD-11s were sold, versus 380 A340s.

-The first flight of the A340 occurred on 21 October 1991, marking the start of a 2,000-hour test flight programme involving six aircraft.
+The first flight of the A340 occurred on 25 October 1991, marking the start of a 2,000-hour test flight programme involving six aircraft.
 From the start, engineers noticed that the wings were not stiff enough to carry the outboard engines at cruising speed without warping and fluttering.
 To alleviate this, an underwing bulge called a plastron was developed to correct airflow problems around the engine pylons and to add stiffness.
 European JAA certification was obtained on 22 December 1992; the FAA followed on 27 May 1993.

 In 1992, the unit cost of an A340-200 was US$105M and US$110M for an A340-300. (equivalent to $ million in dollars).